Recurrent Generic Contour-based Instance Segmentation with Progressive Learning: Introduction

 To evaluate the effectiveness of our PolySnake, we conduct comprehensive experiments on several prevalent instance segmentation benchmark datasets, including SBD~\cite{hariharan2011semantic}, Cityscapes~\cite{cordts2016cityscapes}, COCO~\cite{lin2014microsoft}, and KINS~\cite{qi2019amodal}.
+Furthermore, we validate our PolySnake in other two task scenarios, \emph{i.e.}, scene text detection (see Fig.~\ref{fig:first}(e, f)) and lane detection (see Fig.~\ref{fig:first}(g, h)).
+Distinct from general instance segmentation, scene text detection~\cite{dai2021progressive} concentrates solely on segmenting a specific object type, that is text.
+In lane detection tasks~\cite{feng2022rethinking}, the targeted lane lines inherently lack the closed-loop structure often observed in typical instance segmentation objects.
 Extensive quantitative and qualitative results demonstrate the merits of our method as well as its superiority over state-of-the-art methods.
 Moreover, we validate various design choices of PolySnake through comprehensive studies.